 - Not all jobs are like this.
 If you have a government job it is pretty easy.
 Guys I know in government are asleep at the wheel and still collect.
 The government employees I know are milk toast and could never work in the real world.
-But I think you have to basically sell your ideals if you work for government.
+But I think you have to basically sell your ideals if you work for the government.
 I think my testosterone would go way down if I had some government position.

 However, a salaried job in the private sector, a real job if you will you have to work your butt off.
-Your only down time when you kiss your wife good-bye for the day is when you are in your care on your commute and you are listening to National Public Radio.
+Your only downtime when you kiss your wife good-bye for the day is when you are in your care on your commute and you are listening to National Public Radio.
 The rest of the day you will be stressed out.
-If you have a job where this is not so, write me.
+If you have a job where this is not so, write to me.

 That is why I prefer to be a consultant or contract job.
 Maybe that will change someday.

 For now, I enjoy living an anonymous life doing SQL queries and Excel pivot tables under fluorescent lights in a cube.
-A ghoast cube, with a name plate of some former employee that no one can remember after a series of cut backs.
+A ghost cube, with a name plate of some former employee that no one can remember after a series of cut backs.
 Doing consulting you have to work hard and smart.
 You can not waste time or you are out.
 However, they paid you for your time and the stress is less.

-Usually companies cut too deep to show value added by some steering committee that is making the big top-level decisions for the company and then they bring in a swarm of consultants to help.
+Usually, companies cut too deep to show value-added by some steering committee that is making the big top-level decisions for the company and then they bring in a swarm of consultants to help.
 It is perfectly logical.
 So there are many opportunities to get these positions if you have skills.

-In Accounting consulting 50 bucks an hour might be a normal rate – When I get in the first few days I try to get an understanding of the General Ledger and start from the highest level P&L and work backwards.
+In Accounting consulting 50 bucks an hour might be a normal rate – When I get in the first few days I try to get an understanding of General Ledger and start from the highest level P&L and work backward.
 These things are always frustrating at the start because you want to hit the ground running but there is always ramp up.
 But eventually things make sense and you feel good.